Keillion/easy-barcode-scanner/README.md

 ## Out-of-the-box Scanning

-The simplest way to use Easy Barcode Scanner requires just three lines of code to create a video decoding web application.
+The simplest way to use Easy Barcode Scanner requires only one line code to create a video decoding web application.

 ```html
 <button id="btn-scan">scan</button>